patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/HTTP-404-pages.md

 <br />

-**Turn error into opportunity.** Always provide a link back to your site’s home page, and consider including supplemental microcopy to encourage users to explore options beyond just going back to where they came from.
+**Turn error into opportunity.** Always provide a link back to your site’s home page, and include supplemental next steps below your heading to encourage users to explore options beyond just going back to where they came from.

 <div class="ws-content-table">